archmisha/mediarss/src/main/resources/readme.txt

 add kickass torrents parser and add it to torrentz parsing like piratebay - to check need to be able to download how i met your mother s02.e03

-how to prevent when searching house from finding house of lies or house of cards what if user was offline for a long time, it needs to download for him the whole delta not only the last episode
+how to prevent when searching house from finding house of lies or house of cards

 need job to download full seasons

+validate what is added to episodes feed is ok if user not logged in long time (what if user was offline for a long time, it needs to download for him the whole delta not only the last episode)

+  verify that not existing episodes like 100 or season 100 are not atempted to be downloaded do need to create persist episdeos after torrent found? maybe not create only full season episdes in pre download pahse